 - Clubs and live music are part of the scene, whether impromptu folk music sessions in the pubs or big name concerts at the Queen's Union.
 Major concerts are staged at the Waterfront Hall, the SSE Arena, and at the iconic Ulster Hall which has recently been restored, while a packed schedule of festivals and events include Belsonic and Belfast Vital.

 - Food is a big deal in the city.
 Cafés, bistros and restaurants offer food from Japan, Korea, Nepal, China, the Middle East, India, Italy, Mexico and, of course, Northern Ireland.

 - Other attractions include W5, Ireland's interactive discovery centre; the Ulster Museum which hosts a number of significant art collections as well as contemporary exhibitions; and the award-winning Metropolitan Arts Centre which features international art exhibitions as well as performances.

-- There is a reliable and reasonably priced integrated bus and rail network run by Translink.
+- A reliable and reasonably priced integrated bus and rail network is run by Translink.
 Travel cards are available.

-- The Belfast Bikes bicycle rental scheme has 40 docking stations located across the city centre, providing a low cost, convenient way to travel about.
+- The Belfast Bikes bicycle rental scheme has 40 docking stations located across the city centre, providing a low cost, convenient way to travel.

 - Ferry services operate out of Belfast and Larne.

-- Flights to London take about one hour.
-There are direct flights from Belfast International and George Best Belfast City Airport to over 58 cities across the UK, Europe and the USA.
+- Belfast International and George Best Belfast City Airport run direct flights to over 58 cities across the UK, Europe and the USA, and flights to London take around 1 hour.
 Both airports operate regular bus transfers to the city centre.

 - Cross-border train services run from Belfast to Dublin and back up to eight times daily.
-The journey time is approximately two hours.
+The journey time is approximately 2 hours.